kevinrenskers/mixedcase.nl/content/articles/2011-04-05-search-perfect-python-ide-django.md

 - Subversion and Mercurial need to be supported
 - Syntax highlighting for Django templates
 - Build-in sqlite browser
-- Open source and/or free, although I'd go for a commercial product if it's better then the rest
+- Open source and/or free, although I'd go for a commercial product if it's better than the rest

 ## Netbeans with Python plugin
 As I said, I've been using [Netbeans](http://netbeans.org/) until now.
 And even though I'd like to find a replacement, there's a lot to like.
 It's free, runs on Mac, has superb version control support and helps me while developing by showing me syntax errors even before I run the script.
 It helps me keep my code clean by notifying me about unused imports, variables and functions.
 It mostly stays out of my way, and once started, is pretty snappy.